KrystianLesniak/Clone-Hero-Songs-Compressor/README.md

 Clone Hero Songs Compressor is a tool that significantly reduces the size of your Clone Hero songs library (by approximately 45%).<br>

-TODO:Replace img after build
 ![Application screenshoot](docs/img/app-screenshoot-darkmode.png?raw=true)

 Note that this process is very resource hungry and can take up to several hours on slower PC.
-At my personal PC (i9-7900x) library **compression from size 11.4GB to 5.4GB took 15 minutes.** It is of course example and results may vary depending on the user's hardware and library size.
+At my personal PC (i9-7900x) library **compression from size 11.4GB to 5.4GB took 11 minutes.** It is of course example and results may vary depending on the user's hardware and library size.

 ***
 ## Download & Usage Instructions

 Note: Clone Hero Songs Compressor currently only supports Windows 64-bit OS.

 1. Download the latest release of the application from the "Release" page on the right-hand side of the page.
-The release file will be in the format of an executable file (e.g., .exe).
+Extract into seperate directory.

-2. Run the downloaded executable file, and select the "Add New Directory" button to specify the directory where your Clone Hero songs are located.
+2. Run the executable in root directory, and select the "Add New Directory" button to specify the directory where your Clone Hero songs are located.

 3. Select the "Start" button located at the bottom of the page to begin the compression process.
 The progress of the compression will be displayed on the application interface.